parker-g/ParkBot/README.md

 **this discord bot has everything a college student needs for their discord server. canvas functionality, to keep up with school. gambling feature, to safely engage in impulsive behavior. find your friends' "fursonas", for the meme. dall-e-mini image generation, because it's awesome. and be on the lookout for even more features!**

 # music feature
-**let's be honest guys. why does anyone really want a discord bot? this music feature is not the fastest, or the most reliable. but it isn't banned ;D use `play` to add a song to queue, or `skip` to skip the current song. wondering what's up next? use `showQ` to see the song request queue. where does it source music from?
-YOU will never know unless you peer into the deep TUBE of source code provided in the music cog.**
+**let's be honest guys. why does anyone really want a discord bot? this music feature is now very reliable! but it isn't banned ;D use `play` to add a song to queue, or `skip` to skip the current song. wondering what's up next? use `showQ` to see the song request queue. where does it source music from?
+YOU will never know unless you peer into the deep TUBE of source code provided in the music cog. disclaimer: you will have to download FFMPEG in order to use this music feature. once you download FFMPEG, you will need to save the path to ffmpeg.exe in config.py, as FFMPEG_PATH.**

+# gambling breakdown
+**gamble, without truly gambling! introducing gambling games, playable from the discord chat. you and all your buddies can join the player pool by using the `joinQ` command. check who's joined by using `showPlayers`. once you're in the queue, set a bet by using  `setBet <amount>`. first time players begin with 1000 GleepCoins. players remain in the player pool until they `leaveQ`, or someone clears the entire queue, `clearQ`. if you find yourself scrambling for some extra GleepCoins, don't fret. you're in luck. you can always beg for some extra gleepCoins using the `beg` command! yippee!**
+**blackjack - to finally begin a game of blackjack, use the `playJack` command after players have joined and those who want to bet, have set their bets.**
+**in development - texas hold em poker!!! keep your eyes peeled**

 # canvas functionality breakdown
 **have u ever created a discord server to keep in touch with classmates? well, ParkBot's canvas api functionality is here to bring value to you and all your classmates.
 Using the simple ```$getNewAssignments <days>``` command, you'll be able to see all your upcoming assignments for a class right inside your discord chat! to setup - configure a canvas api token, set up your canvas url and class ID in the config.py file.
 I'm open to adding more canvas-api functionality to this bot upon request!**

-# find your "furrsona" explanation
-**ever wondered what you would look like as a dude in a furry animal suit? well - this bot can help you answer that age old desire. once you have the bot set up, simply use the ```$findFurry``` command in chat to be greeted with a precisely generated (just kidding, random number generated) image of your alter ego. use this on your friends, or your foes.**

-# gambling breakdown
-**gamble, without truly gambling! introducing gambling games, playable from the discord chat. you and all your buddies can join the player pool by using the `joinQ` command. check who's joined by using `showPlayers`. once you're in the queue, set a bet by using  `setBet <amount>`. first time players begin with 1000 GleepCoins. players remain in the player pool until they `leaveQ`, or someone clears the entire queue, `clearQ`. if you find yourself scrambling for some extra GleepCoins, don't fret. you're in luck. you can always beg for some extra gleepCoins using the `beg` command! yippee!**
-**blackjack - to finally begin a game of blackjack, use the `playJack` command after players have joined and those who want to bet, have set their bets.**
-**in development - texas hold em poker!!! keep your eyes peeled**

 # text to speech functionality
 **everyone gets in arguments. but not everyone can settle them like this text to speech functionality. ensure you always get the last word over your frenemies, using the `$say` command.
 ParkBot will join your voice channel, and repeat the words you typed. if your guild members get too rowdy with this feature, you can set a list of banned 'naughty words' in the `config/config.py` file.**

 # coming soon
 * texas hold'em poker
+* thinking I could use a config json/yaml/toml file instead of using the config.py. seems more accessible to non-coders
 * open to suggestions!
 I need to challenge myself, dream big!!

-# dall-e-mini pitch/ set up below
+# dall-e-mini set up below

 **Ever wanted to access Dall-E mini from your own discord server?
 Look no further!
 Using the power of replicate API hosting, anyone with a github account can use AI to generate images in discord.
 Side note: every request to replicate's API uses a token, of which new users have only 15 - 20.
 Because of that, this bot is limited to sending only 15-20 dall-E-mini generations from each github account it is associated with.
 NOW, there are benefits of using an API as well.
 You don't have to use your own local processing power to generate these images, plus replicate is free until you run out of tokens ( as long as you don't enter your card info! ) You will not be able to complete any requests after you are out of tokens.
 It's not like AWS where you might accidentally get $2 million charged for overdrawing on API tokens.
 So why not give it a try :D This walkthrough assumes you are using a windows machine, and GitHub desktop installed, in the default location.**